ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 80-Notes.md

 ### 1. Zebra Update - Zcash Script / Zebra 1.8.0

 [00:02:46.17] - **Marek**
 In the last two weeks, we released a new version of Zcash script.
-It's a new miner version, and it doesn't depend on the Rust dependencies from zcashd anymore.
+It's a new minor version, and it doesn't depend on the Rust dependencies from zcashd anymore.
 We're using it in Zebra, and we don't have to depend or keep the librustzcash dependencies in Zebra synchronized with zcashd anymore, thanks to this.

 [00:03:31.14]